 The mobile app development industry has been growing fast.
 According to statista.com, global mobile app revenues are expected to grow to 76.52 billion US dollars in 2017.
-From mobile app marketing to maturing into Internet of Things, there have been a lot of changes in the trends as well as the way people use these apps.
-It is a must for the marketer to know about the latest trends in this industry to stand out from their competitors and stay ahead of the curve.
+From mobile app marketing to maturing into the Internet of Things, there have been a lot of changes in the trends as well as the way people use these apps.
+It is a must for marketers to know about the latest trends in this industry to stand out from their competitors and stay ahead of the curve.

 Let’s consider some stats to know more about the popularity and need of creating a mobile app:

 - Mobile apps account for more than half (52%) of all the time spent on digital media.
 (Source: Go-globe.com)

 - 85% of people prefer native mobile apps to websites.
 (Source: Searchenginejournal.com)

 - 79% of smartphone owners use apps nearly every day, saying they use them at least 26 days per month, versus 52% for tablet users.(Source: Imgzine.com)